cardingshed/digitalgarden/content/stack/_index.md

   type: collection
   layout: single-series
   sidebar:
-    description: "A place to document my setup for different packages, with any customizations I use and the source locations to recover on a fresh install."
+    description: "A place to document my setup for different packages, with any customizations I use and the source locations to recover on a fresh install.

+Erasing a hard drive and reinstalling the OS is a great way to rid the machine of bloatware, and feels like a new computer.
+Preparation makes the process smoother 😇"
     show_author_byline: true
     show_post_date: false
     show_sidebar_adunit: true